Cal Orck'o

 Cal Orck’o is a fossil bed in Bolivia.
-It is located in a quarry approximately 4.4 km northwest of Sucre (Chuquisaca Department, Bolivia) in the Altiplano/Cordillera Oriental, within the El Molino Formation (Middle Maastrichtian).
+It is located in a quarry approximately 4.4 km northwest of Sucre (Chuquisaca Department, Bolivia) in the Altiplano/Cordillera Oriental, in the El Molino Formation (Middle Maastrichtian).

-The bed is composed of oolitic fossiliferous limestone, associated with large, freshwater stromatolites.
-It documents an open lacustrine environment and contains nine levels of dinosaur tracks (trace fossils).
+The bed is composed of oolitic fossiliferous limestone, associated with large, freshwater stromatolites and nine levels of dinosaur tracks (trace fossils) in the El Molino Formation document an open lacustrine environment.

-The main track-bearing level is almost vertical with a surface area of approximately 65,000 m^{2}.
-High-resolution mapping of the site from 1998 to 2015 revealed a total of 12,092 individual dinosaur tracks in 465 trackways.
-Nine different morphotypes of dinosaur tracks have been documented, including several trackways of theropods, ornithopods, ankylosaurs, and sauropods, with the latter group accounting for 26% of the trackways.
+The main track-bearing level is almost vertical with a surface area of ~ 65,000 m^{2}.
+The high-resolution mapping of the site from 1998 to 2015 revealed a total of 12,092 individual dinosaur tracks in 465 trackways.
+Nine different morphotypes of dinosaur tracks have been documented.
+Amongst them are several trackways of theropods, ornithopods, ankylosaurs and sauropods, with the latter group accounting for 26% of the trackways.

-Etymology

-The name "Cal Orck'o" derives from the Quechua words q'al meaning "lime" and urqu meaning "hill," referring to the limestone composition of the hill where the tracks are found.

-Geological Formation and Environmental Context

-Cal Orck’o is situated within the El Molino Formation, dating to the Middle Maastrichtian stage of the Late Cretaceous period, approximately 68 million years ago.
-The formation consists of oolitic fossiliferous limestone, indicative of a lake environment with periods of subaerial exposure.
-The presence of freshwater stromatolites suggests that the area was once a shallow lake with abundant microbial activity.

-Discovery and Mapping

-The Cal Orck’o tracks were discovered in 1994 during limestone quarrying by FANCESA (Fábrica Nacional de Cemento S.A.).
-Detailed mapping from 1998 to 2015 documented over 12,000 individual tracks across 465 trackways, confirming its status as the world’s largest dinosaur tracksite.
-Tectonic activity over millions of years has since tilted the lakebed to nearly vertical, now visible on a 300-foot-high limestone wall.

-Paleontological Significance

-Cal Orck'o hosts a diverse array of dinosaur tracks, representing at least nine distinct morphotypes: